jnuho/mkdocs/docs/blog/posts/Implement-Cat-vs.-Non-cat-Classifier-on-EKS.md

 ## Why Kubernetes

-I experimented with `docker-compose` for local development and faced limitations in Scalability, Load balancing, and Cloud integration.
+I experimented with `docker-compose` for local development and faced limitations in Scalability, Load balancing, and Cloud-native integration.

-Kubernetes, with its rich set of APIs, became a clear and logical choice to address these challenges.
+Kubernetes provides an extensive set of APIs that effectively address these challenges.

 ### Scalability